https://www.calameo.com/books/005420653452813aabc37

 Workshop objectives:

-• Students will obtain significant information about motivation and its importance in a person’s life.
+will obtain significant information about motivation and its importance in

 Teaching methods: mini-lecture, discussion, individual and group work, worksheets.